biosustain/Maud/docs/usage/contributing.rst

 ==================

 To release a new version of Maud, edit the field :code:`version` in the file :code:`setup.cfg`, then make a pull request with this change.
+The version name should start with a letter v, e.g. :code:`v0.2.1`,

 Once the changes are merged into the :code:`origin/master` branch, add a tag with the new version number to your local :code:`master` branch, for example